James Burke (gangster)

-James Burke (July 5, 1931 – April 13, 1996), also known as "Jimmy the Gent," was an American gangster and Lucchese crime family associate who is believed to have organized the 1978 Lufthansa heist, the largest cash robbery in American history at the time.
+James Burke (July 5, 1931 – April 13, 1996), also known as "Jimmy the Gent", was an American gangster and Lucchese crime family associate who is believed to have organized the 1978 Lufthansa heist, the largest cash robbery in American history at the time.
 He was believed to be responsible for the deaths of those involved in the months after the robbery.

 Following the testimony of Henry Hill, Burke was convicted in 1982, of conspiracy charges related to his involvement in the 1978–79 Boston College basketball point-shaving scandal, and sentenced to 12 years in prison.
-While in prison, he was convicted of murder and sentenced to another 20 years.
-He died of cancer at the Roswell Park Cancer Institute in Buffalo, New York, eight years before he would have been eligible for parole.
+While in prison, he was convicted of murder and sentenced to another 20 years to life.
+He died of cancer at the Roswell Park Cancer Institute in Buffalo, New York, twelve years before he would have been eligible for parole.

 Burke inspired the character Jimmy "The Gent" Conway, one of the main characters of the 1990 film Goodfellas, played by Robert De Niro.

 Early life

 At the age of two, Burke was placed in a foster home and was exposed to violence and sexual abuse while in the care of dozens of foster parents.
 At the age of 13, an altercation with his foster parents while riding in a car resulted in a crash and the death of his foster father.

 In 1962, Burke married his girlfriend Mickey but discovered that she was being bothered by an ex-boyfriend.
 On their wedding day, police found the ex-boyfriend's remains, in over a dozen pieces, strewn around the inside of his car.
-He is the father of Lufthansa heist aide Frank James Burke (who was murdered by drug dealer Tito Ortiz in 1987), Jesse James Burke, and Catherine Burke (who married Bonanno crime family member Anthony Indelicato).
+He was the father of Lufthansa heist aide Frank James Burke (who was murdered in 1987), Jesse James Burke, and Catherine Burke (who married Bonanno crime family member Anthony Indelicato).

 Criminal activities

-As Burke was of Irish descent, he was ineligible to become a "made man" in the American mafia, so he was relegated to associate, under capo Paul Vario.
+As Burke was of Irish descent, he was ineligible to become a "made man" in the Italian-American Mafia, so he was limited to being an associate under capo Paul Vario.
 During the 1950s, Burke was involved with various illegal activities, such as distributing untaxed cigarettes and liquor.
 Burke became a mentor to Thomas DeSimone, Henry Hill, and Angelo Sepe, during the 1960s.
 Burke owned the South Ozone Park, Queens tavern Robert's Lounge.

 In November 1972, Burke and Hill were arrested for beating Gaspar Ciaccio in Tampa, Florida.
 Ciaccio allegedly owed a large gambling debt to their friend, union boss Casey Rosado.
 They were charged with extortion, convicted, and sentenced to 10 years in the United States Penitentiary in Lewisburg.
 Burke was paroled after six years and resumed his criminal career, as did Hill, who was released two years prior.

 Both Hill and Burke began trafficking illegal narcotics, despite a ban by the Lucchese family, who feared their associates becoming informants in exchange for a lesser sentence, which is exactly what Hill did in 1980.